Tirza Schaefer: Romance Author & Goddess Facilitator

 A Child of Danu

-Brigid is one of the Thuata Dé Danann, the children of Dana, according to Irish mythology.
+Brigid, or Bríd, as is her original name, is of Celtic-Irish origin.
+She is one of the Thuata Dé Danann, the children of Dana, according to Irish mythology.
 She is associated with the spring season, fertility, healing, poetry and smithcraft.
 In the course of Christianisation, she was made a Christian saint, Saint Brigid of Kildare.
-Her saint’s day is the same as the original Pagan festival of Imbolc, associated with the goddess and marking the beginning of spring.
+Her saint’s day is the same as the original Pagan festival of Imbolc, associated with the Goddess and marking the beginning of spring.
 Imbolc is usually celebrated on the 1st or 2nd of February or halfway between the winter solstice and spring equinox.

 She is associated with healing waters, wells and springs.
 She is the Lady of the Sacred Flame, the flame of inspiration, and creative consciousness.
-Brigit is the Bringer of Prosperity, goddess of fertility, new growth and birth.
+Bríd is the Bringer of Prosperity, goddess of fertility, new growth and birth.
 She is the patroness of poetry, healing, smithcraft, midwifery, and animal care and breeding.
-Brigid is a warrior, protectress and goddess of healing grace.
+Bríd is a warrior, protectress and Goddess of healing grace.

 The Flame of Inspiration